Articles

 Specialized Recycling Services

-Labs can now utilize specialized recycling services tailored for lab plastics.
-Companies like Polycarbin and GreenLabs Recycling are leading this charge.
-These services collect used lab plastics, break them down, and repurpose them into new products.
+Innovative companies are now offering specialized recycling services tailored for lab plastics.
+Polycarbin, a leader in this field, collects used lab plastics, processes them, and transforms them into new products.

-For instance, pipette tips, a common single-use plastic in labs, can now be recycled.
-Many companies collect used pipettes, process them, and transform them into new boxes or other lab equipment.
+For example, pipette tips, a common single-use plastic in labs, can now be recycled.
+Polycarbin collects these used pipettes, processes them, and turns them into new boxes or other lab equipment.
 This process significantly reduces plastic waste and conserves resources.

 Proper Segregation of Plastics